Our response to the situation in Ukraine

 We continue to supply medicines and vaccines to Russia.
 Where we experience challenges delivering them, we will prioritise supply of products that are essential for people’s health (always in compliance with sanctions).
 This prioritisation will take into account medical criticality, patient need and availability of alternatives.

-We have stopped promotional activities in Russia and any profits we make from our operations in Russia in the interim will be used to support humanitarian relief efforts.
+We have stopped promotional activities in Russia and will use profits made from our operations in Russia to support global humanitarian and health security initiatives, and to fund global access programmes for medicines and vaccines.

 We will not start any new clinical trials and are not enrolling new patients into existing clinical trials.